lemannrus/ecoflow-battery-card/README.md

 The card displays a battery icon with:
 - Battery outline and terminal cap
-- Percentage fill that animates based on charge level
+- Vertical segments (columns) that fill left-to-right based on charge level
 - Optional percentage text overlay
-- Tick marks for easy reading (0%, 25%, 50%, 75%, 100%)
+- Theme-aware colors (uses your HA theme CSS variables)

 ## 📦 Installation